 A person who struggles with anger will notice that people closest to them walk on egg shells.
 Since no one knows when anger will blow or what might be the catalyst–they always handle the angry person with kid gloves.

 Unfortunately, anger’s effects are far reaching.
 If children are the objects of anger, they often suffer silently.
 Their inward brewing many times manifests itself in harmful ways when they become adults.
 If a husband is the object of anger, his manhood may feel whittled down, causing him to escape through means of secrecy and separation in order to assert his masculinity.
 Yet around the angry wife, he will continue to exhibit a sense of failure and inability to lead.
-If a wife is the object of anger she will often wither, and take on unnecessary blame.
+If a wife is the object of anger she will often wither, and take on unnecessary blame in attempts to cover up her husbands volatility.

 Much of anger’s hold is a matter of pattern.
 A history of handling offenses in a rash or harsh manner has become an ongoing habit.
 Therefore, to manage anger will mean making changes in pattern, but this alone cannot fully taper its fury.